 The ENERGY STAR Certified Homes Program and the ENERGY STAR Multifamily High Rise Program provide a holistic approach to design and construction that is well-aligned with the priorities of housing agencies seeking to promote high quality, sustainable, affordable housing opportunities.

-Residents in ENERGY STAR certified multifamily buildings can benefit from healthy, comfortable, and efficient units that offer substantial utility savings.
+ENERGY STAR certified apartment and condominium units provide residents with healthy, comfortable, and efficient homes that offer substantial utility savings.
 Likewise, funded properties can benefit from lower and more stable operating expenses, as well as from the marketability of the ENERGY STAR label.

 There are a number of important reasons for tax credit allocating agencies to specify ENERGY STAR construction in their Qualified Allocation Plans for all multifamily building projects: